Taxis & Taxi Drivers

-If you have been asked to apply for a DBS check and have your ID verified please click here https://www.personnelchecks.co.uk/taxis/arun/ Payment is required at the time of application.
-You will need to obtain a new medical report when notified by us.
+If you have been asked to apply for a DBS along with your renewal application you please follow the link https://www.personnelchecks.co.uk/taxis/arun/ Payment is required at the time of application.
+Verification documents will be verified at Littlehampton Civic Centre by the licensing team.

 If you have been asked for a medical.

 Medicals are due on first application of licence then from ages 45, 50, 55, 60, 65 then annually.
 All drivers get a two month reminder along with their renewal before the licences are due.
 We have contacted Dr’s surgeries within our district to ask why the medicals are taking so long to book, as some drivers had stated they struggled to make an appointment before their licence expires.
 The surgeries advised us that most drivers try to make an appointment at the last minute.
 It was explained to the surgeries that drivers have two month’s notice, each agreed this was sufficient time to book an appointment.
 It is in your own interest to contact your Dr’s surgery as soon as possible after you receive your renewal letter which states the medical is due.
 You are reminded that all medicals MUST be carried out by your own GP or practice.
 If we receive a medical from a surgery or GP where you are not registered the medical will be rejected and you will be required to have a new medical.

 Renewals for Hackney Carriage Vehicles